jgyates/genmon/README.md

 # genmon
 # Generator Monitoring Application

-    This project will monitor a backup generator that utilized the Generac Evolution Controller.
-The project is based on a python application and has been tested with a Raspberry Pi3.
+    This project will monitor a backup generator that utilizes the Generac Evolution Controller.
+The project is written mostly in python and has been tested with a Raspberry Pi 3.
 Ideally you would need to create a physical enclosure for your raspberry pi and possibly make a cable to connect the raspberry pi to the Evolution controller.
-If you are comfortable doing these things and you have a backup generator that has an Evolution controller then this project may be of interest to you.
+If you are comfortable doing these things and you have a backup generator that has an Generac Evolution controller then this project may be of interest to you.

 ## Functionality
    The software supports the following features: